ziglang/libc-abi-tools/freebsd/README.md

   this.
 * There can be an extra field containing a `W` before the category field.
 If present, this indicates that the symbol has weak linkage.

-Additionally, a reader of the consolidated `abilists` file should be aware that libelf uses its own versioning scheme that is wholly independent of FreeBSD OS or libc versions.
-At the time of writing, libelf has the versions `R1.0` and `R1.1`; contrast with FreeBSD libc's `FBSD_1.0` through `FBSD_1.7`. `R1.0` was available starting from FreeBSD 11.0, and `R1.1` starting from FreeBSD 13.0.